roberto-mello/sample-databases/README.md

-# sample-databases: open sample databases for testing and instructional purposes
+# Open sample databases for testing and instructional purposes

 Having had to build sample databases for testing and instructional purposes, it's well past time for a place for them to live as I re-grow the collection.